-The allegations of the attempted rape of a maid in New York were swiftly followed by allegations of sexual assault made by a French writer.
+The allegations of the attempted rape of a maid in New York were swiftly followed by allegations of sexual assault made by French writer Tristane Banon.

-French authorities took no action against him for the sex assault claims because of a statute of limitations.
+Meanwhile French authorities took no action against Mr Strauss-Kahn for the writer's sex assault claims because of a statute of limitations.

 In October 2012, French prosecutors ended an investigation into allegations of "gang rape" at a hotel in Washington after the woman who made the claim retracted her evidence.

-However, Mr Strauss-Kahn has been embroiled in another scandal after French judges placed him under formal investigation over alleged involvement in a prostitution ring.
+However, Mr Strauss-Kahn remained embroiled in the Carlton Affair scandal surrounding his alleged involvement in a prostitution ring.

 During three weeks of hearings in February, sex workers described his rough behaviour at some of the parties.